-© OCR 2013

 "I can't pretend that I shall ever like him," said the lawyer.

-"I don't ask that," pleaded Jekyll, laying his hand upon the other's arm; nly ask for justice; I only ask you to help him for my sake, when I am no ger here."
+"I don't ask that," pleaded Jekyll, laying his hand upon the other's arm;

+"I only ask for justice; I only ask you to help him for my sake, when I am no longer here."

 Utterson heaved an irrepressible sigh.
 "Well," said he, "I promise."

-55 Either 6 (a) What vivid impressions of Dr Jekyll does this extract convey to you?
-You should consider: Dr Jekyll's appearance and what he says what Utterson says and thinks some of the words and phrases Stevenson uses.
-[16] Or 6 (b) What makes The Strange Case of Dr Jekyll and Mr Hyde such a power story? ful horror
+Either 6 (a) How does Stevenson's writing here convey such vivid impressions of Dr Jekyll?

+Or 6 (b) How does Stevenson's writing make The Strange Case of Dr Jekyll and Mr Hyde such a powerful horror story?

 Remember to support your ideas with details from the novel.
-[16]